Arvo Tuominen

+Life

 Tuominen was born in 1894 in Kuotila to the family of a rural carpenter.
 In 1912 he moved to Tampere to become a carpenter's apprentice and enrolled in the Workers' Institute, joining an affiliated club called the Saturday Society, where he began to follow world politics.
 Tuominen began reporting to the social democratic Kansan Lehti (People's News), rising to editor-in-chief by March 1918 in the midst of the Finnish Civil War.
 He was arrested by the White Guards, eventually freed to enlist in the Finnish army.
 Discharged in late autumn 1918, Tuominen took up carpentry again, but came under the influence of Otto Wille Kuusinen and the Communist Party of Finland.
 Tuominen then formed the Finnish Socialist Labor party and began publishing the daily newspaper Sumen Työmies (The Finnish Worker).
 In June 1921 he joined Kuusinen and Yrjö Sirola in attending the 3rd World Congress of the Communist International, as a member of the Executive Committee.
 Tuominen met Lenin there, stating "Lenin proceeded from entirely different fundamentals than Stalin; namely, that the dictatorship of the proletariat should be applied to enemies and opponents and not to one's own comrades.
 He provoked discussion and debate among those around him, whereas Stalin tolerated only his own opinions, which were final."

 Tuominen became a member of Finnish Communist Party's Central Committee and the director of the Finnish bureau.
 Yet, Tuominen had doubts about the Comintern based in Moscow, "Whose bread you eat, his songs you sing."
 Though he had faith in Lenin and the ultimate triumph of communism, Tuominen had difficulty accepting "Everything that you do for the good of the Soviet Union and communism is acceptable, hence morally right."

 On 26 January 1922, Tuominen was arrested after publishing a proclamation stating Finnish workers should support the Soviet Union during the East Karelian uprising.
 He was released four years later.
 By then Tuominen realized "the Soviet Union was not the fatherland of all workers," but only promoting the interests of Russia as a world power.

 In the spring of 1926, Tuominen was released from Turku Prison, and married Lyyli Kyllikki Rainio, remaining so until her death in 1968.

 Tuominen was elected secretary of the Finnish Federation of Trade Unions, and since he maintained ties with the Soviet Union and the Finnish Communist Party, he was arrested again in April 1928.
 In 1932, he was paroled upon which he traveled to Moscow on Kuusinen's invitation.
 After attending the May Day parade, Tuominen was sent to the Frunze Sanatorium in Sochi to recover from his time in prison.
 Along the way he witnessed the effects of the Soviet Famine and the bezprizornye.